SourceVietnam news

 • Line Haul Rate: This rate is determined by the distance traveled and covers the cost of transporting containers between two specific points.
 It represents the primary expense associated with the long-haul movement of goods.

 • Drop Fee: This fee is incurred when a truck delivers a container to a warehouse and later returns to collect the empty container.
-It is charged because the container is not emptied immediately upon delivery, requiring an additional trip.
+It is charged because the container drayage is not emptied immediately upon delivery, requiring an additional trip.

 • Congestion Fee: This fee is levied when congestion at ports or terminals causes delays in the handling of cargo.
 It compensates for the additional time and resources needed to manage delays due to heavy traffic or operational bottlenecks.

 • Yard Pull (or Pre-Pull) Fee: Charged when a container is picked up from a port and stored in a warehouse before its final delivery.
-This fee covers the cost of moving and storing the container temporarily before it reaches its destination.
+This fee covers the cost of moving and storing the container drayage temporarily before it reaches its destination.

 Why is it important to understand drayage costs and charges?